Splatoon 2

 is a 2017 third-person shooter game developed and published by Nintendo for the Nintendo Switch.
-It was released on July 21, 2017 as a direct sequel to Splatoon, including a new story-driven single-player mode and various online multiplayer modes.
-An expansion pack for the single-player mode titled Octo Expansion was subsequently released as downloadable content (DLC) on June 13, 2018.
+It was released on July 21, 2017, as a direct sequel to Splatoon.
+As with the previous installment, Splatoon 2 consists of online multiplayer (player versus player and player versus environment) alongside a single-player campaign, all featuring combat based around ink.
+An expansion pack for the single-player mode titled Octo Expansion was subsequently released as downloadable content (DLC) on June 16, 2018.

+Splatoon 2 received generally positive reviews upon release, with critics praising the game for retaining its predecessor's strengths and innovation, though its online matchmaking and Nintendo Switch Online-restricted voice chat received criticism.